guillaume-philippon/slam-v2-cli/README.md

     export SLAM_USERNAME=slamadmin
     [...]

-If dirname not work well on your machine, you can also define SLAM_PATH to match your slam-cli installation directory
+If dirname command is not available on your machine, you can also define SLAM_PATH to match your slam-cli installation directory

     username@box$ cat slam-env